 Job on deployment

 Deployments of NZ Army personnel will almost always require our own communication networks.
 As such, Systems Engineers will deploy on a variety of overseas missions and exercises.
-These can range from short duration missions to establish or upgrade equipment to six month deployments in support of peacekeeping and operational deployments.
-While deployed systems engineers provide technical engineering support to the NZ Army's deployed Communication Information Systems fleet.
+These can range from short duration missions to establish or upgrade equipment to six month deployments in support of sustained operations.
+Whilst deployed, Systems Engineers will provide technical engineering support to the NZ Army's deployed Communication Information Systems fleet.
 This includes but is not limited to switching, routing, encryption and communication links management.

 Our job’s quite important because we need the infrastructure to be able to send data from way out in the middle of nowhere.